 View information about how to apply to on-campus jobs here.

 An internship is not required at the Daniels School, but highly recommended.
-For transitioning into the MSA program you will need to have had an internship.
+To be accepted into some of our our master's programs, you need to have had an internship.
 It is highly recommended to contact the graduate program you are interested in to see if they require an internship.
-Contact the career services center for assistance with your internship search.
+Contact the career services office for assistance with your internship search.

-The Summer Research Opportunity Program (SROP) is another great resource for students interested in graduate programs.
+The Summer Research Opportunity Program (SROP) is a great resource for students interested in pursuing graduate education.

-Students can also view research opportunities offered through the Discovery Park Undergraduate Research Internship Program here.
+Students can learn about the Discovery Undergraduate Interdisciplinary Research Internship (DUIRI) program here.

 Think Summer offers scholarship opportunities for students participating in internships and research while completing courses.
-View more information here.
+Find more information here.